dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

     fun, and your fun even used a wrong signature that differs from a somewhat more natural fun.

 This is a defensible position.
-As such, I have no doubt if asked today Lubos will still consider it a flawless answer.
-My comments that follow are not directed toward Lubos who has demonstrated the intellectual flexibility of a stapler.
+As such, I have no doubt if asked today Luboš will still consider it a flawless answer.
+My comments that follow are not directed toward Luboš who has demonstrated the intellectual flexibility of a stapler.
 Rather it is for the entertainment of people who like taking down folks with more than 130,000 reputation points.

-Lubos completely ignores the original poster's question which is typical of his style.
+Luboš completely ignores the original poster's question which is typical of his style.
 There is nothing *ad hoc* about the rule for multiply quaternions on a four dimensional real manifold to assure that an inverse exists unless the quaternion is zero.
 The original post was asking about something that is